Villamañán: Villamañán (the town)

 Villamañán is located in the south-west of the province of León in the autonomous community of Castile and León in Spain.

 It is located within a distance of 37 km of the city of León.
-Its total area is 57,8 km².
+Its total area is 57,8 km2.
 There are 736 households and its population is of 1,287.

 Some of the most famous places in town are Plaza Mayor or La Plaza (the town's biggest and main square where the Villamañán's historical church and its tower are located, along with a famous candy and magazine shop), the historical and legendary church of La Zarza (literally means Church of the Blackberry, where the legend says the ghost of Virgin Mary appeared on a blackberry shrub and told the people who saw it to build a church there in her honor, hence the name Church of the Blackberry) and the park known as el Jardín (the Garden).

 During the summertime every year Villamañán becomes a touristic spot and many visitors from all over Spain and even from other countries worldwide come visit and stay in town, but definitely most of the visitors who come to Villamañán come from the area in Spain called Asturias.
-There are two swimming pools in Villamañán open to the public which also happen to be social spots for everyone in town, one, located right next to the Villamañán's soccer field, visited every afternoon/evening by huge numbers of people, which is public and belongs to the Villamañán City Hall in which there are three different sized swimming pools, a big grass area to tan and relax on, a tennis court and a coffee shop that sells all kinds of drinks as well and is also a candy shop known as el bar de la piscina (the swimming pool's bar/coffee shop); and the other swimming pool, which happens to be private but open to the public, located outside of town but very close to it, in the Mayorga-Astorga drive which leads to Villamañán's neighbor town Valencia de Don Juan.
-This swimming pool and its number of visitors are much smaller than the public one's and it belongs to a small resort/hotel originally known as Covadonga but nowadays called Palazuelo.
+There are two swimming pools in Villamañán open to the public which also happen to be social spots for everyone in town, one, located right next to the Villamañán's soccer field, visited every afternoon/evening by huge numbers of people, which is public and belongs to the Villamañán City Hall in which there are three different sized swimming pools, a big grass area to tan and relax on, a tennis court and a coffee shop.
+There are many other coffee shops and bars in town.

-There are many places for fun and partying in Villamañán.
-There are many coffee shops and bars in town such as Villamagna, Dacha, Casino, El Café de Curro, Casa Miro (this one is a restaurant as well), El Espolón and el bar de la piscina (this one open only during the summertime).
-There's also a club in Villamañán called Pub Savoy and many restaurants such as La Bodega "La Regenta", El Mirador or Los Girasoles (this one is a coffee shop and a bar as well).

 Plus, every Wednesday morning and afternoon of the year nonstop there's a market in Plaza Mayor where from food to clothes and accessories can be found.